Syndicate Protocol

 Packets exchanged by relays are Preserves values defined using Preserves schema.

-Packet = Turn / Error / Extension .
+Packet = Turn / Error / Extension / Nop .

-A packet may be a turn, an error, or an extension.
+A packet may be a turn, an error, an extension, or a no-operation.

 Packets are neither commands nor responses; they are events.